Tamba (train)

 The Tamba (たんば) was a limited express train service operated by West Japan Railway Company (JR West) in Japan.
-It operated from 1960 to 2011 between Kyoto and Fukuchiyama via the San'in Main Line, and was one of the services that make up JR West's "Big X Network".
-The colour associated with the service was blue.
+It operated from 1960 to 2011 between Kyoto and Fukuchiyama via the San'in Main Line, and was one of the services that make up JR West's "Kitakinki Big X Network" in northern Kansai.
+The color associated with the service was blue.